deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/02-prometheus.md

 The original labels of Prometheus can be referenced through tag.XXX, and the metric values can be referenced through value.
 At the same time, DeepFlow will automatically inject a large number of Meta Tags and Custom Tags, allowing the data collected by Prometheus to be seamlessly associated with other data sources.

-Using Grafana, select the `DeepFlow` data source to display the search results as shown below:
+Using Grafana, select the `DeepFlow` data source to display the chart as shown below:

 ![Prometheus Data Integration](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20231003651c19e6684d1.png)

 # Notes

-1. When calculating the `Derivative` operator through the DeepFlow data source, it is required to select an outer operator (such as `Avg`).
+1. When calculating the `Derivative` operator through the DeepFlow data source, you must select an outer operator (such as `Avg`).
 2. When calculating the `Derivative` operator, since the calculation process first calculates the `Derivative` operator for multiple time series of the same metric, and then calculates the outer operator, if the query interval is less than the data collection interval, using relative time queries like now-xx, if multiple time series of the same metric are continuously writing new data, the results of multiple queries may be inconsistent.